Step one: Recognize and Answer the Call to Adventure

 So, when Rahab enters the narrative, the Israelites have just finished their 40-year wandering through the desert The last time they sent spies into Canaan it didn’t’ go so well.
 And the spies?
-Well, the 10 negative Nancies were struck down with
+Well, the 10 negative Nancies were struck down with the plague.

 The 2 who trusted God, they got to enter the Promised Land, though no one else did.
 We start our story really in Joshua 2:1-3.
 Joshua was one of the original spies, one of only 2 individuals who survived the wandering in the desert to see the Promised Land because of his faithfulness (see Numbers 13:8, 16 and 14:38).
 This time, however I note two things about the spies.

 2) The number is significantly reduced.